Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 I get pure joy when I talk about WIT.
 It’s not just about tech; it’s about changing lives.
 My two daughters beam with pride when I talk about the program.
 My youngest goes around telling everyone, “Hey, my mom founded and leads this amazing program!”

-Why are groups like WIT important resources for women at the company, and in the tech industry?
+Why are groups like WIT important resources at the company, and in the tech industry?
 How has The Hartford’s leadership team supported the group and encouraged its growth?

-WIT offers a supportive network, allowing women to connect, share experiences, and offer encouragement.
-This sense of community is vital in an industry where women are often underrepresented.
+WIT offers a supportive network, allowing technologists to connect, share experiences, and offer encouragement.
+This sense of contributes to growth and innovation.

 The company has provided resources to support WIT, including dedicated time and access to facilities.
-This support enables the group to organize impactful events and programs that benefit women across the organization.
+This support enables the group to organize impactful events and programs that benefit technologists across the organization.
 Leaders actively participate in WIT events, offering their insights, sharing experiences, and providing mentorship.
-Their involvement demonstrates a commitment to fostering an inclusive culture and shows that women’s voices are valued at all levels of the organization.
+Their involvement demonstrates a commitment to fostering an inclusive culture and shows that a range of voices are valued at all levels of the organization.
 The backing and encouragement from our company’s leadership team have been key to the group’s success, helping to create a more inclusive and empowering environment for everyone.

-What advice do you have for those—especially women—striving to pursue a career in IT?
+What advice do you have for those striving to pursue a career in IT?

 Focus on building a solid foundation of technical skills.
 Find mentors and allies who will offer guidance and support.
 Look for opportunities.
 Commit to continuous learning; technology is always evolving.
-Network because networking isn’t only about finding job opportunities but also building relationships and learning from others.
+Network because networking isn’t only about finding job opportunities but also about building relationships and learning from others.
 Embrace challenges.
 Share your ideas and advocate for yourself.
-Support other women—we’re stronger together.
+Support each other—we’re stronger together.
 Be resilient and stay focused on your goals.
 Learn from setbacks.

 If you’re striving to pursue a career in IT, my biggest piece of advice is to believe in yourself and your abilities.
 The tech industry can be challenging, but it’s also incredibly rewarding.